 What is a Dog Groomer?

+A dog groomer earns a living by cleaning and taking care of a dog hygienically.
 Regular grooming plays an important part in ensuring that a dog's health is maintained, and is an important part of dog care.
-A dog groomer earns a living by cleaning and taking care of a dog hygienically.

 What does a Dog Groomer do?

 At this point, they begin by brushing the fur, cleaning the ears, and clipping or using a dremel to trim the nails.
 The dog is then ushered into a bath where they can be washed.
 Some dogs can get nervous or skittish working with the groomer, while others remain calm and relaxed.
-Every dog is unique, so the groomer needs to be prepared and have the skills to work with various kinds of temperaments.
+Every dog is unique, so the groomer needs to be prepared and have the skills to work with many types of temperaments.

 Once the dog is bathed and thoroughly rinsed, the groomer blow dries and brushes the hair so that it is ready for a cut.
 This requires precision and patience to make sure that the cut comes out even and doesn’t hurt the dog, especially around sensitive areas like the paws and ears.
 All groomers want each dog to associate a positive experience with coming to see them.